CLIUtils/CLI11/README.md

 -   `"this"` Can only be passed positionally
 -   `"-a,-b,-c"` No limit to the number of non-positional option names

 The add commands return a pointer to an internally stored `Option`.
-If you set the final argument to true, the default value is captured and printed on the command line with the help flag.
 This option can be used directly to check for the count (`->count()`) after parsing to avoid a string based lookup.
+⚠️  Deprecated: The `add_*` commands have a final argument than can be set to true, which causes the default value to be captured and printed on the command line with the help flag.
+Since CLI11 1.8, you can simply add `->capture_default_str()`.

 #### Option options